Sheila

 Thanks for the great tips.
 One you may want to consider is that in Honolulu, especially near Ala Moana and Waikiki, tourists take the seats on the Bus and don’t let elders sit down.
 This is extremely disrespectful.
 One antie had to get up and tell the tourists to let an older man sit down.
 She told me why she did it and said, “In Hawai’i we have a tradition…you get up for those who are older than you…”

-Also, people from the mainland must realize that in Hawai’i we don’t push past one another to get through a door, to enter a store, to get on a bus, or to get where we are going.
-Many mainlanders seem to have a “take, take, take…mine, mine, mine…me, me, me” mentality.
-I see them push past little kids, anties and uncles just to get somewhere a few feet away.
-We allow the other person to go first…it is just more loving.
+Also, visitors should realize that in Hawai’i we don’t push past one another to get through a door, to enter a store, to get on a bus, or to get where we are going.
+M We allow the other person to go first…it is just more loving.
 Isn’t that what Aloha is all about anyway???

 I am going to Hawaii soon for the first time and I don’t want to offend anybody.
 I want to experience the culture, but not irritate anybody.
 Because of this I will respect the suggestions to not try and speak the language or anything.
 However, one of the rules says to use words like Aloha and Mahalo.
 Are these the only words that are ok to use?